RedisLabs/redislabs-docs/content/rs/databases/active-active/syncer.md

 ## Syncer process

-Each node in a cluster containing an instance of an Active-Active database hosts a process called syncer.
+Each node in a cluster containing an instance of an Active-Active database hosts a process called the syncer.
 The syncer process:

 1. Connects to the proxy on another participating cluster